 - A typical pride may consist of as few as three individuals, up to as many as 30.

-Stable.
+Vulnerable.
 Lions are still hunted for sport.
 Overgrazing of land by livestock is destroying the habitat of the wild ungulates on which they depend for food.
-They breed well in captivity.

 Cats, The Macmillan Illustrated Encyclopedia of Mammals.
 (MacMillan Publishing) 1984; 104